NicolasLF/EscapeCode/README.md

 ****Installation :****\
 - Clone the project and go to the root of the project.
+- Change the DATABASE_URL information with your own id
 - You just need to lunch this command in a root directory of your project ```./install.sh``` and it's done.
 That's all baby ;)!

 For run your project :